pathfinder-for-autonomous-navigation/FlightSoftware/ptest/README.md

 This only works for Mac and Linux for now.

-Edit `ptest/configs/fc_only.json` so that the `binary_filepath` for the Flight Controller points to a binary built for the Flight Software.
-You can find these binaries [here](https://github.com/pathfinder-for-autonomous-navigation/FlightSoftware/releases).
+Edit `ptest/configs/fc_only.json` so that the `pio_target` for the Flight Controller points to the desired flight software binary.

 # Running simulation
 1. Activate the virtualenv as done in step 2 of the Installation above.
 You do not need to reinstall the venv.